Davis Avenue Bridge

 - A temporary traffic detour will be necessary during construction.
 The detour will be posted with signage and local driveway access will be maintained throughout construction.
 The detour will utilize Arch Street, Museum Drive, Davis Avenue, Bruce Park Drive, Indian Field Road and Interstate 95.
 Additional details will be provided when available.

 - The estimated project cost is $4.1 M and the anticipated construction funding Source is 100% Local Transportation Capital Improvement Program (LOTCIP) Construction Funding (Grant)

 - 2nd Public Information Meeting – Fall 2019

-*Eversource Utility / Pedestrian Bridge Construction: Fall / Winter 2019
+*Eversource Utility / Pedestrian Bridge Construction: Winter 2019 to Spring 2020

 Contact: Jason M Kaufman, PE., Senior Civil Engineer